 Landlords have to take this matter seriously and be prepared for what to do to prevent it, or in the instance that it cannot be prevented, then how to handle the situation while it occurs or has occurred already.

 I don’t want to scare you.
 That’s not my intention.
 In fact, it’s the opposite.
 I want to give you hope and courage but in a realistic way that truly benefits you.
-And in doing so, it was important for me to say what I have just did.
+And in doing so, it was important for me to say what I had done.

 Yes, you have read that right.
 I didn’t even have to tell you to go out and purchase an alarm system because the chances are that some of these empty properties already have an alarm system.
 Not all of them do.
-But let’s assume that some have an alarm and some others do not.
+But let’s assume that some have an alarm system.
 Why does the alarm system fail?
 Because maybe people don’t know about modern, smart alarms.

-In the UK, the police will by all means turn up to your property if the alarm sets off – some of these alarms are false alarms – but they will take it being less serious of a matter after 3 false alarms.
+In the UK, the police will, by all means, turn up to your property if the alarm sets off – some of these alarms are false alarms – but they will take it being less serious of a matter after 3 false alarms.
 This isn’t your fault.
-Anything other than a stranger intruding your property can set the alarm off.
+Anything other than a stranger intruding on your property can set the alarm off.